-Starting secondary school and managing the move up when your child has arthritis
+Starting secondary school and managing the move up when your child has arthritis20 August 2019

 As we get closer to September, lots of families will be thinking about the big move from primary to secondary school.
 This can feel both exciting and a bit nerve wracking, especially if you’re also managing a condition like arthritis.